DZakh/rescript-schema/README.md

 let encodeStringResult = user->S.encodeJsonWith(userStruct)
 ```

-Encodes value using the coercion logic and stringifies it to JSON.
+Encodes value using the transformation logic and stringifies it to JSON.
 It returns the result with an encoded stringified unknown data or an error message.

 ### Types